 7. In the sentence that contains ‘she was enrolled in English 283, a legendary prosody course taught by’ the noun ‘course’ might combine better with an adjective other than ‘legendary’ – for instance, ‘notable.’

-Those were just basic grammatical mistakes.
-Consider the veracity and rationality of the writing in that first page.
-Ho remarks that Gish Jen wanted to be known as an American writer, not an Asian or Chinese/American writer, yet she spends the first paragraph telling us Gish is an Asian, Chinese/American writer.
-In the second paragraph, she mentions Gish’s suburb and its lack of a Chinese and Asian American presence.
-This makes it impossible for Gish to follow her ambition.
+In the second paragraph, she mentions Gish’s suburb and its lack of a Chinese and Asian American presence, making it impossible for Gish to follow her ambition.
 The goofiness does not end there.
 In the second paragraph, Ho brings up the reason for Lillian Jen changing her name to Gish Jen, mentioning the ability to “rename and remake yourself into an identity that you choose versus one bestowed on you from birth.”

 What does this tell you about university standards today?
 It says that anyone can be an English Professor nowadays, especially if they are extreme, left-winged, non-white immigrants with poor English skills.

 So what do Feminist Ho’s students think of her?
 On this page, at Rate My Professors, she received critiques and ratings from five students.
-The comments were as follows [below them I will check their grammar]:
+The comments were as follows [below them, we can check their grammar]:

 12/18/2017 – Awful.
 Professor Ho is a passionate woman who obviously cares about the material, yet she is very rude when she disagrees with you.
 Made me cry more than once after meeting with her